smattymatty/mathew-storm-site/writing_content/Chapter 16 - The Breaking.md

 It stopped.

 Looked back at the destroyed wall.
-At rubble scattered across courtyard stone.
+At rubble scattered across courtyard.
 At the violence of its entrance, the crude necessity of hunger overriding everything else.

 The wall had been good work too.
 Solid.
 Well-built.
 It had stood for generations.
 And now it was rubble because hunger had made thinking impossible, had reduced architecture to obstacle, had turned craft into casualty.